 Advertising and Marketing Compliance Saves Money

-Invest in an online marketing compliance audit before launching digital promotional campaigns.
+Invest in an online marketing compliance review before launching a promotional campaign.

-An online marketing lawyer can help protect you by:
+An online marketing lawyer can make sure you're operating above the fray by:

 - Inspecting promotional language.
 If you're fast and loose with marketing copy, the FTC may come knocking.